ctyeong/DAVIS-Ag/README.md

 - *Multi-plant (MP)*: Three plants in a row are present in each tomato or vine scene while five in a row in a strawberry scene; Two levels of height of view are simulated; Eight actions are executable: *Forward, Backward, Left, Right, Up, Down, Rotate_Clockwise,* and *Rotate_Counterclockwise*.

-Brief stats for both scenarios are shown in the tables below.
+In total, 502,542 RGB images and associated labels are available.
+More specific stats for both scenarios are shown in the tables below.

 | SP  | Total | Strawberry  |  Tomato | Goblet Vine |
 |:-:|---|---|---|:-:|